Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ```
 This script will also automatically download [dfast_file_downloader.py](https://github.com/nigyta/dfast_core/blob/master/scripts/dfast_file_downloader.py), which is necessary for downloading the genomes.

-Another option is that it provides a dummy data file "genebank_prok_1_per_species_dummy.tsv" containing 5 genome accessions to test the workflow.
-This allows you to identify and address any errors caused by format changes in the files before processing the full dataset.
+Alternatively, the script also provides a dummy data file named "genebank_prok_1_per_species_dummy.tsv" containing 5 genome accessions.
+This file serves as a test dataset to validate the workflow, enabling users to detect and resolve any errors caused by format changes in the files before processing the entire dataset.

 **2. Submit a Job to the NIG-SC.**
 ```